khuangaf/ZeroFEC/README.md

 }
 corrected_claim = zerofec.correct(sample)
 ```
-The `correct_claim` variable now contains `final_answer`, which is the corrected claim as well as all intermediate outputs that provide interpretability.
+The `corrected_claim` variable now contains `final_answer`, which is the final correction as well as all intermediate outputs that provide interpretability.

 Batch processing is supported via: